rfo909/RForth/README.md

 as the name of the dictionary, and the word inside.

 ```
-10 IN Accumulator add    (calls the "add" word inside the custom dictionary, NOT the addition op)
+10 IN Accumulator add    (calls the "add" word IN the custom dictionary, NOT the addition op)
 IN Accumulator count @ . (should now print 10)
 ```